 Verbier is known for its nightlife and party scene, but plan to pay to play -- it is quite expensive here.
 Try Loft Bar, Le Pub Mont-Fort, Casbah and then head to Tartata (call ahead to reserve a table near the dance floor).
 Or try the upscale Farm Club pub or Twin Peaks.

+Most snowboarders do stay up in the village of Verbier, though it can be quite pricey.
+Verbier is a rambling collection of wooden chalets for second home owners in a purpose-built ski resort along with plenty of new massive block hotel complexes.
+It is not an old charming Swiss village that you may expect.
 Note: February and early March are peak season with tons of Europeans on vacation.
 If you have the chance, make sure not to miss the Verbier Extreme snowboard competition in late March.

 To reach Verbier snowboarding from Geneva by car, head east on Route A1 and south on Route A9 into Martigny.
 Follow Route 21 through Le Chable towards Verber.